ReavenH/ReavenH.github.io/index.md

 -----

-# Hobbies and Other Experiences
+# Hobbies and Other Services

+- Leadership
+  - In 2020, I participated in organizing a Music Liveshow called [YoungTime 2020](./youngtime2.html) as the vice-director, this liveshow is co-orgnized by my high school mates, who all love music and spread the spirit of music.
+The funding was raised by our own and we had been gone through many troublesome procedures when contacting sponsors, singers, and cooperating with the venue leasing agents.
+But the liveshow turned out to be rather impressive.
+  - From Sep.
+2019 to Sep.
+2020, I was a member at the Student Union of the School of International Education at Tiangong University.
+- Teaching and Lab Assisting
+  - From Sep.
+2020 to Sep.
+2021, I was a research fellow at the Robot Lab of Tiangong University.
+I always helped teaching new lab members to use lab facilities and build commonly used robot frameworks.
+  - I was frequently asked to help graduate students with their lab experiments, such as UAV testflights and point cloud data collection.
 - Travel and Photographing(just for fun)
   - I like to explore places and leave remarkable footprints.
 [Click](./photographing.html) to see details.
 - Sports (badminton, hiking, fitness)
   - Doing loved sports makes me feel refreshed!
 I keep fitness at home or dorm on a daily basis.
 - Singing(above the average, I guess)
-  - In 2020, I participated in organizing a Music Liveshow called [YoungTime 2020](./youngtime2.html) as the vice-director, this liveshow is co-orgnized by my high school mates, who all love music and spread the spirit of music.
-The funding was raised by our own and we had been gone through many troublesome procedures when contacting sponsors, singers, and cooperating with the venue leasing agents.
-But the liveshow turned out to be rather impressive.
   - During 2019~2020, I was a member of Tiangong University Chamber Chorus where I sang in the tenore division.
 - Enjoying smart devices(especially those with high intelligence)
   - I have become an IEEE Member in 2022!